-A memorial service for Infant Emilee Leslie Hall, Lugoff, will be held Monday at 11:00 a.m. at Powers Funeral Home.
+A celebration of Life Service for Mrs. Ruth (Fred) Johnson, 89, of Camden, will be held Saturday, June 23, 2012, at 11:00 am at Powers Funeral Home in Lugoff, SC.
+The Rev. Bruce Hancock will officiate, assisted by the Rev. Brent Kendall.
 The family will receive friends following the service at the funeral home.

 The ABLE Club of S.C., the official athletic booster club of Lugoff-Elgin High School, is kicking off its membership campaign for the 2014-15 athletic seasons at the school.